 written and directed by Diao Yinan

-Okay, back to bad.
-This Chinese attempt at a film noir (Tribeca’s description, not mine) was pretty hard to sit through.
+Okay, back to mediocre.
+This stylish Chinese film noir (Tribeca’s description, not mine) was also the talk of the town, but I fail to see what’s so special about the whole thing.
 Halfway into the film, I couldn’t care less who the killer was, or what the characters’ motivations – if any – were.
-All I could think of was if the same programming planner who had approved The Canal had also greenlit this nonsensical mess.
-Then again, Black Coal, Thin Ice won Best Film at the Berlin International Film Festival, so what do I know.
+All I could think of was if the same programming planner who had approved The Canal had also greenlit this.
+Then again, 白日焰火 (English title: Black Coal, Thin Ice) won Best Film at the Berlin International Film Festival, so what do I know.

 directed by Jordan Rubin